What is sedition?

 “And that evidence can serve as the foundation for further investigative leads and techniques,” Garland explained.
 “In circumstances like those of January 6th, a full accounting does not suddenly materialize.
 To ensure that all those criminally responsible are held accountable, we must collect the evidence.”

-That process takes time, and a rushed indictment could’ve likely made the prosecution’s case weaker, legal experts have argued.
+That process takes time, and a rushed indictment could have made the prosecution’s case weaker, legal experts have argued.
 Still, it wasn’t very hard for some of these experts to imagine a scenario where sedition charges were plausible.
-In March 2021, Michael Sherwin, a former top prosecutor who’d initially handled the investigation into the riot, predicted that sedition charges could be on the way during a “60 Minutes” interview.
+In March 2021, Michael Sherwin, a former top prosecutor who had initially handled the investigation into the riot, predicted that sedition charges could be on the way during a “60 Minutes” interview.

 “I believe the facts do support those charges.
 And I think that, as we go forward, more facts will support that,” Sherwin said.